 Thus, there is no longer a “donation of the poor” to “the rich” in the form of international currency depreciation as it is now.

 4. Eliminating exchange rate fees, fluctuations, and risks.

 The organic monetary uses an auto-balancing exchange rate system that is able to eliminate fluctuations and spreads.
 Organic international currencies and national currencies can be directly converted in the backbone operated by the central bank at no cost and without affecting prices (exchange rates).

+With the loss of fluctuation, the opportunity for currency speculation is gone.
+No opportunity, no speculation.
+In the organic model, currency speculation will naturally disappear.
 With the elimination of fluctuations and spreads, the organic model can completely eliminate the cost of exchange rates, fluctuations, and risk.

 5. Eradicate trade war

 Organic international currencies are provided based on needs.
 All member countries no longer need to pursue a trade surplus, no need to be afraid of deficits, and no need to compete to collect foreign exchange reserves.
 With an auto-balancing exchange rate, international trade of all member countries also becomes fully balanced, not surplus nor deficit.

 This completely eliminates the mass trade war that has been involving all countries in the world for decades.
 With the trade that is fully balanced, without the pressure of surpluses and deficits, all countries can concentrate on pursuing the efficiency of international trade.
 Countries in the world no longer need to be trapped in unhealthy competition in the form of “race to the bottom” and “trapped in the bottom”.
 International trade will become far freer and livelier because no country can exploit the domestic market of others.
 They only conduct international trade if it is profitable or increases efficiency; otherwise, they don’t.
 The convergence of international trade takes shape naturally.

 6. Release all member countries from the foreign debt trap